Front Quad of Lincoln College, the walls covered in bright green ivy

 The course

 Like most physical sciences, Engineering Science at Oxford is a four-year course, leading to the degree of MEng.
-It is one of a small number of general Engineering degrees offered in the UK.
+It is one of a small number of general Engineering degrees offered in the UK, which we believe provides excellent preparation for solving the interdisciplinary engineering problems of the future.
 During the first two years, you’ll study core topics that provide the foundations for all types of Engineering.
 Throughout these years, candidates are tutored at the College by experienced fellows who offer detailed guidance.
-Beyond the second year, the course is such that you may wish to retain generality although anyone wishing to specialise deeply in one area, for example, civil engineering, may choose papers solely associated with that branch.
-While the third and fourth years are centrally taught with the Department of Engineering Science, the Lincoln tutors retain oversight of students’ progress and to offer specialist help.
+Lectures in the department are complemented by these college tutorials, usually in groups of two, providing support, guidance, and extending beyond material covered in lectures.

 Why study Engineering Science at Lincoln?